Skip to content

 Werb

-Dan Werb is a writer and epidemiologist with expertise in HIV, addictions, and drug policy.
-He has won a Canadian National Magazine Award, the inaugural National Institute on Drug Abuse Avenir Award, and a Trailblazer Award from the Canadian Institutes of Health Research.
-He is also the author of City of Omens: A Search for the Missing Women of the Borderlands, a book about Tijuana’s femicide.
-Werb currently holds a dual appointment as assistant professor at the University of Toronto in the Institute for Health Policy, Management, and Evaluation and in the Division of Global Public Health at the University of California San Diego.
+Dan Werb is a writer and social epidemiologist.
+He is the author of City of Omens, which was a finalist for a Governor General’s Literary Award.
+In 2022, he won the Hilary Weston Writers’ Trust Prize for Nonfiction for The Invisible Siege.
+Werb’s writing has appeared in publications including The New York Times, TIME, and The Globe and Mail.
+He currently holds a dual appointment as assistant professor at the University of Toronto in the Institute for Health Policy, Management, and Evaluation and in the Division of Global Public Health at the University of California, San Diego.
 He lives in Toronto.

 Award History